thegoonies/thegoonies.github.io/_posts/2021-01-29-crowstrike-ctf-2021-portal.md

 ```

 would corrupt the stack, but also overwrite the canary triggering `__stack_chk_fail` and we don't like that much.
-But booking closely at the stack layout, we realize something:
+But looking closely at the stack layout, we realized something:

 ```
                      ^